-In California, where the 70-30 laws do not exist, the O.Pen company struggles to meet the demand because dispensary owners less willing to run sugar buds and high quality flowers because they cannot afford to.
+In California, where the 70-30 laws do not exist, the O.Pen company struggles to meet the demand because dispensary owners are less willing to run sugar buds and high quality flowers because they cannot afford to.
 The business plan is different in California for that reason.
-Instead of dispensaries providing flower for their own cartridges, Organa Labs sources their own trim from around the state and runs large quantity batches at a time to keep up with the high demand.
+Instead of dispensaries providing flower for their own cartridges, Organa Labs and MedWest each source their own trim and run large quantity batches to keep up with the high demand.
 They recognize the fact that the taste may not be the best in California, but they aren’t doing bad with what they have available to them, so we commend them for that.

 Although the pens may not taste the best, the effects are always true to their name.
 The Sativa strains will still be uplifting and the indica will still get you stoned and make you tired.
 However, the flavors of the individual strains are generally indistinguishable.
 I could hardly detect a difference in taste between different sativa and indica cartridges.

 Many people have complained about spills and leaks online, but we have not experienced any of these issues.
-We are not sure if this has to do with improper usage, rough shipping between Organa Labs and dispensaries, or if it is a manufacturing error.
+We are not sure if this has to do with improper usage, rough shipping, or if it is a manufacturing error.
 Nonetheless, most of the people said they got their cartridges replaced for free by the dispensary they bought it from if they had an issue.

 I also noticed that the 007 OG cartridge that I had more drag than the Maui Wowie or the Chocolope cartridges.
 I found a few people complaining about this on a forum as well.